TnTech-ECE/CapstoneStarterRepo/README.md

    a.
 Some parking lots across the campus of Tennessee Tech are not located near campus buildings.
 To allow the system to work in these lots, solar panels will be used to power the system at these lots to efficiently monitor these lots so students, faculty, etc. know if there is parking availability at these specific lots.

+3. This project will use LoRaWAN to transmit and receive data from the inductive loops.

+   a.
+To avoid having issues with using WiFi to transmit and receive data, LoRaWAN is used as it uses a higher frequency than WiFi and also has better penetration of buildings and longer range versus using WiFi.

 Projects often have some outcomes that are more interesting than others.
 Here, highlight those things that you found interesting!